-The common purpose of both functions is to develop students' ability to think clearly and objectively in dealing with economic decisions and problems.
+The Department teaching purpose is to develop students' ability to think clearly and objectively in dealing with economic decisions and problems.
 Students are trained specifically to replace value judgments and prejudices with sound economic reasoning based on an objective and rational analysis.
-Besides these two functions, economic research and the promotion of economic education are two integral elements within the Department.
+Beside this function, economic research and the promotion of economic education are two integral elements within the Department.